Hidden Apartment Fees: What's Legal, What's a Junk Fee, and How to Push Back

 Before signing, the leverage is bigger:

 - Ask for the all-in monthly number in writing.
 A lease that resists this is showing you the answer.
+The rent true-cost calculator models every fee line by line so two listings compare honestly.

 - Strike the rules-can-change clause or limit it: 30 days' written notice, no new fees without your right to terminate.